expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

   }]
 }
 ```
 `steps` is an array of steps to update.
-Meaning of all attributes of a step object is the same as for the `addSteps` function.
+The meaning of all attributes of a step object is the same as for the `addSteps` function.
 `label` is a required attribute.
 It must be a label of an existing statement.
 All other attributes are optional.
 If any of the optional attributes is missing then it will not change for the step.
-So, only attributes which need to be changed should be provided.
+So, only attributes that need to be changed should be provided.

 ### deleteSteps